 While preparing to launch his new product, Lyle meets Myrtle Whitham.
-Myrtle is a purchasing agent for the Kaiser Steel, supplying steel plating to build Liberty ships for the war effort.
+Myrtle is a purchasing agent for Kaiser Steel, supplying steel plating to build Liberty ships for the war effort.
 She learns about Lyle's phone rest and knows immediately that it will be a huge success.
 As a purchasing agent, she often gets requests from the engineers to find something to support their phones, yet nothing on the market works.
 Excited about Lyle's new invention, Myrtle helps fund the development.
 When the new phone rest is ready, Myrtle uses her connections with the major office suppliers to launch into the market.
 Lyle and Myrtle make a great team and she becomes Mrs. Van Dyke.

 Making Rest-a-Phone a successful product requires pushing the plastics technology of the time.
 Like the heavy phones, most plastic products are made from a synthetic putty-like mixture called Bakelite.
 New plastic resins are being created, but injecting them into complex molds is still in the early stages.
 To achieve the desired phone rest, Lyle assembles the necessary equipment, processing and expertise.
 The equipment and knowledge becomes the foundation for the Van Dykes' that goes on to produce numerous patented office products.

 By the early 1970s, Rest-a-Phone and the other office products are sold all over the world.
 Together Lyle and Myrtle built a successful plastics molding company specializing in new product research and development.
 Lyle passed away in 1991.
-Myrtle continued running the business for another 24 years, until she finally retired in 2015 at the youthful age of 97.
+Myrtle continued running the business for another 24 years, until she retired in 2015 at the youthful age of 97.
 In late-2018, Myrtle passed.
 And, now, their grandchildren and great-grandchildren carry on producing the world's only phone rest with a 3-point suspension.